DrkSephy/drksephy.github.io/_posts/2015-02-15-reactjsflux.md

 header-img: "images/reactjs.png"
 ---

+With ReactJS becoming one of the hottest JavaScript libraries in late 2014, I decided to investigate the hype.
+What better way to do so then by building an actual application using ReactJS and the Flux architecture, while documenting my process for others to learn?

+#### Project Directory

+To demonstrate and explore ReactJS + Flux, we will build a simple shopping cart application.
+Below is an overview of what our project structure will look like:

+{% highlight bash %}
+dist/
+├── index.html
+└── js
+    └── main.js
+src/
+├── index.html
+└── js
+    ├── actions
+    │   └── app-actions.js
+    ├── components
+    │   ├── app-addtocart.js
+    │   ├── app-cart.js
+    │   ├── app-catalog.js
+    │   ├── app-decrease.js
+    │   ├── app-increase.js
+    │   ├── app-removefromcart.js
+    │   └── app.js
+    ├── constants
+    │   └── app-constants.js
+    ├── dispatchers
+    │   ├── app-dispatcher.js
+    │   └── dispatcher.js
+    ├── main.js
+    └── stores
+        └── app-store.js
+{% endhighlight %}

+For those interested in simply viewing the finalized project, you may find the source code <a style="color:#FC645F" href="https://github.com/DrkSephy/flux-reactJS/tree/master/flux">here</a>.

 #### Environment setup

 For this project, we will be using npm to install various packages, as well as `gulp` for